Canada Impact+ Research Training Awards

 For PhD Students

 The Honourary SIOS Doctoral Scholarship is available to graduate students holding CGRS D funding.
-Funding recipients will automatically be topped up each year they hold Tri-Agency funding by $7,500.
+Funding recipients will automatically be topped up each year they hold Tri-Agency funding by $7,500, up to the total number of years in the original award agreement.

 Questions?